rust-lang/rfcs/text/XXX-unwind-FFI.md

 It has no observable effect unless the marked function `panic`s (e.g. it has no observable effect when a function returns normally or enters an infinite loop).
-The LLVM IR for such functions must not be marked `nounwind`.

 The compiler will have a new stable flag, `-C panic.runtime`, which will be required to enable the `#[unwind(allowed)]` annotation;